CyberAllante/VibeCode/README.md

 With over 10 years of experience in IT operations, networking, and cybersecurity, I’ve managed enterprise infrastructure, led IT asset recovery with law enforcement, and deployed large scale technology across 30+ sites.
 Certified in CySA+, Pentest+, and ISC2 CC, I specialize in automation, API integration, database design, and delivering secure, production ready applications.

-I’m also a Replit expert with hands-on experience building and deploying applications across modern AI coding platforms like Bolt, Lovable, Cursor, and Windsurf.
+I’m a Replit expert and alo builds and deploys apps on Bolt, Lovable, Cursor, and Windsurf.
+I also do penetration testing on my projects so the software I ship is secure, reliable, and ready for real users.

 > **Status:** 🔄 Actively adding new projects.
 Last updated: <!-- date -->